 Dr James Bennett is Head of Department, Media Arts and Reader in Television and Digital Culture.
+He is the Principal Investigator on the 'Social Media as Television Production Technology' project as part of Royal Holloway's ADAPT TV History research.
 His work focuses on the production cultures and shape of television and celebrity in digital culture.
 His latest edited collection, Media Independence: Working with freedom or working for free (Routledge, 2014), examines the role independence plays in the formation and role of media systems around the world.
-In 2015 he will begin a £200,000 three year project on digital production technologies in the television workplace as part of the wider ADAPT project.

 Research output: Book/Report › Anthology